News & Events

 The roof of ESPN’s North Campus is filled with a shimmering sea of blue solar panels installed this spring.

-Berlin electric utility Connecticut Light & Power has opened a new electric vehicle information call center in Windsor to help customers understand the technology.
+Berlin electric utility Eversource has opened a new electric vehicle information call center in Windsor to help customers understand the technology.

 It’s no secret that one of the major burdens businesses in Connecticut face is the high cost of energy.
 It is after all New England where winters are cold, energy consumption is high — and so is the cost of fuel to produce electricity for power and heat.